 Mealtimes for Traditional Amtrak Dining Cars

-- Last boarding time to receive breakfast service is 9:30 am
+- The last boarding time to receive breakfast is 9:30 am

-- Last boarding time to receive lunch service is 2:30 pm
+- The last boarding time to receive lunch is 2:30 pm.

-- Final boarding time to receive dinner service is 8:30 pm
+- The final boarding time to receive dinner is 8:30 pm.

 - Reservations are required

-Be advised, all this can change at any time and can vary from train to train.
+Be advised; all this can change at any time and vary from train to train.